Updated Sept 24th 2020

 I hope this note finds you well.

-I’m sharing the contents of this note today in order to protect myself, as well as the work of cultural somatics and its community of practitioners and colleagues, from the accountability abuse and covert bullying I have been the victim of over the last few years.
+I’m sharing the contents of this note today in order to protect myself, as well as the work of cultural somatics and its community of practitioners and colleagues, from the accountability abuse and covert bullying I have been on the receiving end of over the last few years.

 I highly recommend you to feel your feet and wiggle your toes before and during reading this note.
 This is to support your body in taking in the information in a sovereign and discerning way.